josephplpriest/streamlit_medicaid_visualization/README.md

 ## 2. Covering the years 2012-2020, including both Medicare (generally patients 65+) and Medicaid (by need).

-## 3. Allow users to select a drug to find more information about its use
+## 3. Allow users to search for a drug to find more information about its use

 ### How to run this project